American Airlines Flight 11: Flight

-All 92 people on board were killed, including Frasier creator and executive producer David Angell, his wife Lynn Angell, actress Berry Berenson, and Akamai Technologies co-founder Daniel Lewin.
-The oldest victim of the September 11 attacks, Robert Grant Norton (born May 11, 1916) was on Flight 11.
-Family Guy creator Seth MacFarlane had been scheduled to be on the flight but overslept due to a hangover and arrived at the airport too late.
+All 92 people on board were killed, including Frasier creator and executive producer David Angell, his wife Lynn Angell, actress Berry Berenson, Akamai Technologies co-founder Daniel Lewin, and astronaut Charles Edward Jones.
+Uruguayan-Australian cyclist and radio presenter Alberto Domínguez was also on board Flight 11.
+Additionally, seven TJX employees were heading on a business trip for a store opening.
+The oldest victim of the September 11 attacks, Robert Grant Norton (aged 85, born May 11, 1916) was on Flight 11.

+Family Guy creator Seth MacFarlane had been scheduled to be on the flight but missed it due to a hangover the night before and his travel agent mistakenly telling him that the flight left at 08:15 instead of 07:45.
 Actor Mark Wahlberg was also scheduled to be on the flight but changed his plans and canceled his ticket the day before.
 Actress Leighanne Littrell had also previously been booked on the flight but, like Wahlberg, changed her plans.